|Nutritional Guidelines (per serving)|

 Some Tips and Variations:

 - You can use a deep fat fryer instead of a frying pan.

 - You can usually buy frozen whole squid or squid rings at the market.
 If you slice the squid yourself, the slices should be slightly thick.

-- Putting the flour in a plastic bag then adding the squid and shaking gently to coat does a better job than just rolling the pieces in the flour.
-Leave the squid in the flour until its slightly soggy, then fry for a nice crisp result.
+- Put the flour in a plastic bag, then add the squid and shake gently.
+It makes for a better coat than just rolling the pieces in the flour.
+Leave the squid in the flour until it's slightly soggy, then fry for a nice crisp result.

-- Frying each batch of squid lowers the heat of the oil, so allow the oil to get hot again before adding the next batch.
+- Frying each batch of squid lowers the heat of the oil, so allow your oil to reheat before adding the next batch.

 Defrost the squid according to the package instructions, if you're using frozen rings.
 Otherwise, clean the squid in preparation for frying, keeping the tentacles in one piece.